0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

       ```
       where the `path` shows the location of the docker-compose.yml file.

-      This starts the postgres, redis, and vault containers:
+      This starts the Postgres, Redis, and Vault containers:

       <div align="center">
          <img src= "../../../imgs/makeup.png" align="center" style="border: 1px solid black"/>